paraspell/docs/docs/xcm-api/xcm-sdk-functionality.md

   - `currency` (Inside JSON body): (required): Represents the asset being sent.
 It should be a string value.
   - `recipient` (Inside JSON body): (required): Specifies the address of the recipient.
   - `sender` (Inside JSON body): (required): Specifies the address of the sender.
-  - `transact` (Inside JSON body): (required): Specifies the transact which should execute on destination.
+  - `transactOptions` (Inside JSON body): (required): Specifies the transact which should execute on destination.

   :::